cryptiumlabs/stakepi/README.md

 ### StakePi

 Monitoring staking status with a Raspberry Pi.
+Also conveniently displays the current temperature.

 #### Hardware